JFLarvoire/SysToolsLib/README.md

 ### Development Libraries

-This Library also contains several software libraries that developers should find useful:
+This Library also contains several software libraries that developers could find useful:
 As many tools shared common features, I've refactored them many times.
 The common code is now in libraries, which can be reused in new programs and scripts.